xieyaoyue/tp/docs/UserGuide.md

 `edit 3 -s SGD 4.0` → edits the amount in the first item in the spending list to SGD 4.0

-Feature below shows an example for Editing Spending feature: <br>
+Figure below shows an example for Editing Spending feature: <br>

 ![Example for Editing Spending](images/EditExample.png)